PotapenkoEugene/TLS-SpatialTranscriptomics/README.md

 1. Identify, download, and preprocess public 10x Visium spatial transcriptomics datasets of solid tumors (e.g., lung, kidney, breast cancer) from repositories like GEO and Zenodo.
 Perform quality control, normalization, and data structuring.

-2. Apply unsupervised clustering algorithms to identify spatially distinct tissue domains.
-Annotate clusters based on the expression of canonical marker genes for immune (e.g., PTPRC, MS4A1, CD3D) and stromal cells to locate potential lymphoid aggregates.

-3. Implement and score published TLS-associated gene signatures (e.g., 12-chemokine signature) on a per-spot basis.
+2. Implement and score published TLS-associated gene signatures (e.g., 12-chemokine signature) on a per-spot basis.
 Visualize the resulting TLS scores as spatial heatmaps overlaid on the corresponding H&E tissue images.

-4. Using datasets with expert annotations (e.g., Zenodo: 10.5281/zenodo.14620362 ), train and validate a supervised machine learning model (e.g., Support Vector Classifier) to predict TLS-positive spots from their gene expression profiles.
+3. Using datasets with expert annotations (e.g., Zenodo: 10.5281/zenodo.14620362 ), train and validate a supervised machine learning model (e.g., Support Vector Classifier) to predict TLS-positive spots from their gene expression profiles.

-5. Use computational deconvolution tools (e.g., Kassandra) to estimate the cellular composition of predicted TLS regions.
+4. Use computational deconvolution tools (e.g., Kassandra) to estimate the cellular composition of predicted TLS regions.
 Validate that these regions are enriched in B-cells, T-cells, and dendritic cells, confirming their biological identity as TLS.

 ---

 # Project info

-## Tasks detailed

-1. **Find datasets** (GEO, Zenodo, **❓**)
-2. **Load datasets**
-3. **QC** (Quality Control)
-4. **Normalization**
-5. **Data structuring**
-6. **Clustering** (UMAP)
-7. **Annotation** (based on canonical immune markers: PTPRC, MS4A1, CD3D, **❓** and stromal cells markers)
-8. **Locate lymphoid aggregates** based on annotation
-9. **Score TLS-associated gene signatures** (12-chemokine signatures, **❓**) on per-spot basis
-10. **Visualize TLS-score per spot** (spatial heatmap) as overlay on tissue image
-11. **Train supervised model**: Based on datasets with "expert annotations" learn SVC for predicting TLS-positive spots from their gene expression profiles (probably using TLS-associated gene signature gene subset**❓**)
-12. **Deconvolution analysis**: Use deconvolution tools (Kassandra, SMART) for estimating cellular composition of predicted TLS regions and proof the TLS nature of these regions by enrichment of B-cells, T-cells and dendritic cells (also High endothelial venules (HEVs)**❓**)
+## Model Development Process

+Given the limited number of **samples** available (n = 8), training a deep learning model entirely from scratch was not feasible.
+We initially evaluated several **off-the-shelf pre-trained solutions** for TLS detection, but all yielded suboptimal results, failing to generalize to our dataset.

+---

+### Baseline: TLS Signature Analysis
+To establish a baseline, we performed **TLS signature scoring** using 18 published gene sets, ranging in size from **4 to ~2000 genes**.
+While this approach achieved moderate performance, it was unable to reliably distinguish TLS from other immune cell aggregates, highlighting the need for a spatially resolved method.

+---

+### Step 1 – Gene Expression–Only Models
+We adopted a **spot-level classification approach**, leveraging the thousands of spots available per sample.
+Using gene expression features alone, we trained three supervised machine learning models:

+- **Linear Regression** (baseline)
+- **Random Forest**
+- **Support Vector Machine (SVM)**

+The **SVM** outperformed other models in overall accuracy.
+However, **recall** for TLS spots remained too low for practical use, indicating that many TLS regions were being missed.

+---

+### Step 2 – Image-Only Models
+To incorporate histological context, we fine-tuned a **ResNet** architecture on H&E images.
+While this approach captured some morphological features, it exhibited a significant drop in **precision**, resulting in many false positives.

+To address the lack of contextual information, we modified the training pipeline to include **spatial context windows** around each spot.
+This improved performance, but the extreme **class imbalance** (TLS spots ≈ 4% of all spots) continued to limit results.

+Attempts to artificially balance the dataset (e.g., oversampling TLS spots or undersampling non-TLS spots) degraded generalization.
+We then implemented a **curriculum learning–style strategy**, starting with a more balanced dataset and **gradually reducing the TLS proportion** to match the true class distribution across epochs.
+This yielded a modest improvement but was still insufficient.

+---

+### Step 3 – Multi-Modal Models
+We explored **multi-modal fusion** of gene expression and image features:

+- **Simple concatenation (early fusion)** did not improve results and, in some cases, degraded performance.
+- An **attention-based fusion architecture** enabled the model to dynamically weight gene expression and image features per sample.

+The **attention-based model** significantly outperformed all previous approaches.
+Further fine-tuning of **feature extraction layers** and **fusion parameters** produced a notable increase in both recall and precision.

+---

+### Final Model
+The final architecture integrates:
+- **Gene expression features** (top 2000 highly variable genes)
+- **Image embeddings** from ResNet with context padding
+- **Attention-based modality fusion**
+- **Class imbalance mitigation** via curriculum-style sampling

+---

+Detailed implementation, training scripts, and evaluation metrics are available in this repository.

 ---